-When you get your dentures, use them with very carefully.
+For example, when you get your dentures, use them with very carefully.
 In starting you may have problem with them like while carrying them since people do not get used to them very quickly.
 It takes a lot of time to get adjusted and used to with dentures as they are manual take and wear tooth set.

 So, use them carefully and give them rest in the night time.

-According to dentists, it is very important to clean your dentures daily.
+Also, according to dentists, it is very important to clean your dentures daily.
 Regular cleaning is very important, and if not, the dentures may get damaged.
 The dentures may also form bacteria if not cleaned properly in regular days.